Fillmore West: Events

 The Celestial Synapse was a musical event held at the Fillmore West on the evening of 19 February 1969.
 At least 3,000 people attended the event, hosted by the Frontiers of Science Fellowship.
 The performance began with a Tibetan Buddhist monk playing Tibetan gongs, and Grateful Dead played a set.

 The Grateful Dead were among the regulars at the Fillmore West, playing 64 concerts (including 18 under the name of the Carousel Ballroom) from 1968 to 1971.

 Closing

-After three years, Graham closed the Fillmore West on July 4, 1971, with five nights of shows featuring such San Francisco bands as Santana, Creedence Clearwater Revival, the Grateful Dead and Quicksilver Messenger Service (who headlined the final performance at the venue) and a poetry reading from Allen Ginsberg.
+After three years, Bill Graham closed the Fillmore West on July 4, 1971, with five nights of shows featuring such San Francisco bands as Santana, Creedence Clearwater Revival, the Grateful Dead and Quicksilver Messenger Service (who headlined the final performance at the venue) and a poetry reading from Allen Ginsberg.
 A documentary film of the last several concerts, called Fillmore, and a three-disc album, called Fillmore: The Last Days, were released in 1972.